holisticon/reactive-ticket-booking/tutorial/index.md

 ### Sharded persistent actors

 Within a booking request, a visitor can book tickets for different sections of a venue for a performance.
-The _decision_ over an booking request must therefore be made sequentially by something that keeps track over all reserved seats of a performance.
+The _decision_ over an booking request must therefore be made sequentially by something that keeps track over all reserved seats of a single performance.
 This is the perfect use case for an actor: PerformanceBookingNode.

 To ensure that there exists only one single PerformanceBookingNode for a single performance in the cluster we use [cluster-sharding](http://doc.akka.io/docs/akka/2.4.0/scala/cluster-sharding.html).
 This allows an equal distribution of load or _responsibility_ for performance bookings over the whole cluster.